Stuffed Peppers for Four Recipe

 - 1/2 cup grated Parmesan cheese, divided

-- 2. Meanwhile, cook orzo according to package directions.
-In a large skillet, cook beef and onion over medium heat until meat is no longer pink; drain.
-Drain orzo; stir into meat mixture.
-Add the spaghetti sauce, vegetables and 1/4 cup cheese.
+- 2. In a large skillet, cook and crumble beef with onion over medium heat until no longer pink; drain.
+Stir in pasta sauce, vegetables, 1/4 cup cheese and orzo.

 Reviews for Stuffed Peppers for Four